flutter/website/src/docs/get-started/flutter-for/react-native-devs.md

 ## Platform-specific code

 When building a cross-platform app, you want to re-use as much code as possible across platforms.
-However, scenarios may arise where it makes sense for the code to be different depending on the OS.
+However, scenarios might arise where it makes sense for the code to be different depending on the OS.
 This requires a separate implementation by declaring a specific platform.

 In React Native, the following implementation would be used: